Facts on Medical Bills

 Their non-profit status is based on them providing free or discounted health services to patients who qualify.
 More than 70 percent of those with medical debts aren’t offered such assistance outright.
 If you know you’re in a bind medically, make sure you ask your hospital if you are eligible.

 Once you’ve received bills for treatment, examine them and ensure that everything is correct.

-A recent NerdWallet study showed that billing errors are rampant in the health care industry and pass along unnecessary cost to patients.
+A 2012 study from the Institute of Medicine revealed that roughly 30 percent of health spending in 2009 went toward “unnecessary services, excessive administrative costs, fraud, and other problems.”
 Spending a few minutes performing an audit of your medical bills can save you from overpaying or even paying for procedures and tests that never happened.
 For instance, sometimes a hospital can charge for a medication, accidentally putting on the bill that they gave it to you three times a day when in reality you only received it once a day.